 At present, most instruments on astrobiology missions look for habitable conditions, small organic molecules, and other “biosignatures” that generally could not be formed without life.
 However, these provide only indirect evidence of life.
 Moreover, current instruments are relatively large and heavy with high energy requirements.
 This makes them unsuitable for missions to Europa and Enceladus — moons of Jupiter and Saturn which, along with Mars, are the primary targets in the search for life in our solar system.

 Dr Goordial, together with Professor Lyle Whyte and other scientists from Canada’s McGill University, took a different approach: the use of multiple, miniature instruments to directly detect and analyze life.
 Using existing low-cost and low-weight technology in new ways, the team created a modular “life detection platform” able to culture microorganisms from soil samples, assess microbial activity, and sequence DNA and RNA.

-To detect and characterize life on Mars, Europa and Enceladus, the platform would need to work in environments with extreme cold temperatures.
-The team therefore tested it at a remote site in a close analog on Earth: polar regions.
+To detect and characterize life on Mars, Europa, and Enceladus, the platform would need to work in environments with extremely cold temperatures.
+The team, therefore, tested it at a remote site in a close analog on Earth: polar regions.